justinolcott/juneau/juneau-app/app/cdk_utils/dynamo.md

     - It's used for a construct tree created by AWS, bc every construct exists w/in a heirarchy. e.g., "Place this thing (DynamoDBTable) inside that thing (JuneauStack) in the tree."
 - Do we need to pass id/recipient into [`**kwargs`](./dynamo_db.py)?
 - ~~How do we add a sort key?~~
-- How do we grant the lambda permissions to read and write to the table?
+- ~~How do we grant the lambda permissions to read and write to the table?~~
     - Perhaps done in app stack already, circa line 161.
 - We also need some way to store the _current_ conversation id, i.e., the `sort` key.
 Would this be best done with a second table using a simple primary index?
 - What will the conversation content storage look like?
+- How do we test the whole system?